Jatiluwih Rice Terraces

 Unique Features of Jatiluwih Rice Terraces

-• The opportunity to witness traditional Balinese farming practices
+• Opportunity to observe traditional Balinese farming techniques

 Best Time to Visit